DanySK/course-laboratory-of-software-systems/slides/content/08-advanced-git/_index.md

 No single built-in command {{< emoji "expressionless" >}}

 1. De-init the submodule

-  * `git submodule deinit -f -- sub/module/path`
+`git submodule deinit -f -- sub/module/path`

-2. Cleanup the submodule worktree
-  * `rm -rf .git/modules/sub/module/path`
-  * Failing to do so will make it impossible to re-add the module in future, as the repository will appear corrupted
+2. Cleanup the submodule worktree (otherwise, it will be impossible to re-add the module in future, as the repository will appear corrupted)

+`rm -rf .git/modules/sub/module/path`

 3. Remove the files from the work tree

-  * `git rm -f sub/module/path`
+`git rm -f sub/module/path`

 **Note**: Do not use a trailing slash on the submodule path when using these commands!